-A wheelbarrow can be used in the garden to carry around various items – most commonly things such as rubble, soil, sand, plants and grass clippings.
+A wheelbarrow can be used in the garden to carry around various items – most common things such as rubble, soil, sand, plants, and grass clippings.
 However, some people simply use them to transport their garden tools.
 One thing is for sure; once you have used one, you’ll like never go back.

 Types Of Wheelbarrow

 When you are looking for a wheelbarrow, you will notice that there are various types.
 Many people imagine that a wheelbarrow may come in one form, the traditional wheelbarrow made from metal or plastic, with a single wheel – but the variety may surprise you!

 - Metal wheelbarrows are excellent for those who need something that is durable and can manage heavy loads.
 They are often waterproof and resistant to rust.

 - Plastic wheelbarrows are also common and make light work of a variety of materials.

 - Two, three, and four-wheeled wheelbarrows offer greater stability, especially over rough or uneven terrain.

 - Single-wheeled wheelbarrows are the most traditional of all the models and have excellent maneuverability.

 - Motorized wheelbarrows are excellent for heavy loads or for those who are unable to push a manual wheelbarrow with ease.

 - Heavy-duty wheelbarrows provide users with greater weight capacity for shifting massive or heavy loads.